performgohot19/DEM/ex4/README.md

    ![SR](https://github.com/performgohot19/DEM/blob/master/assets/401-Configure.png)

-6. Exercise the application then close Chrome
+6. Click on Save and then access Easy Travel on the browser and fire off some transactions.
 7. After a couple minutes, find your session under User Sessions
    * Hint: You can filter for sessions that have Replay enabled